Harlem School of the Arts

 - Purpose

-- This grant enabled five underserved students to enroll in the Children's Enrichment and Prep programs with financial aid/scholarships.
+- The CCS grant enabled five underserved students to enroll in the Children's Enrichment and Prep programs with financial aid/scholarships.
 This programming provides an arts instruction and the exposure required to compete with students from more privileged backgrounds, helping underserved youths develop skills that they can use to build artistic careers of their choice in an enriching environment.

 - Amount